 2. MATERIAL AND METHODS

-To document the pod sucking bugs incidence and extent of damage caused by pod sucking bugs on pigeonpea in all the major pigeonpea growing districts of Telangana, a roving survey was conducted in Warangal and Vikarabad districts of Telangana during kharif, 2024.
-Three mandals of Warangal district viz., Sangem, Duggondi and Parvathagiri and three mandals of Vikarabad ., Tandur, Basheerabad and Kodangal were selected where highest pigeonpea cultivation.
+To document the pod sucking bugs incidence and extent of damage caused by pod sucking bugs on pigeonpea in all the major pigeonpea growing districts of Telangana, a roving survey was conducted in Warangal and Vikarabad districts of Telangana during kharif 2024.
+Three mandals of Warangal district, viz., Sangem, Duggondi and Parvathagiri and three mandals of Vikarabad district, viz., Tandur, Basheerabad and Kodangal, were selected where the highest pigeonpea cultivation is.
 From each mandal, two villages were selected, and from each village, three fields were selected for the study area (Table 1).
-Observations on the number of pod sucking bugs per plant and percent of pod damage by different species of pod sucking bugs were recorded from five randomly selected plants from each location at both flowering and pod formation stage.
-Further, egg mass of pod sucking bugs from each location were collected and observations on the emergence of egg parasitoids were recorded.
+Observations on the number of pod sucking bugs per plant and percentage of pod damage by different species of pod sucking bugs were recorded from five randomly selected plants from each location at both the flowering and pod formation stages.
+Further, egg masses of pod sucking bugs from each location were collected, and observations on the emergence of egg parasitoids were recorded.

-Vector maps of the geographical position of location data were developed in QGIS with grid coordinates expressing latitude and longitude format.
-At first, the district vector map was developed denoting each surveyed district in Telangana; further, each district map was developed denoting surveyed areas (Fig. 1).
+Vector maps of the geographical position of location data were developed in QGIS with grid coordinates expressing latitude and longitude.
+At first, the district vector map was developed, denoting each surveyed district in Telangana; further, each district map was developed, denoting surveyed areas (Fig. 1).

-Table 1 The following locations were selected to determine the severity of pod sucking bugs on Pigeon pea in Warangal and Vikarabad district of Telangana.
+Table 1 The following locations were selected to determine the severity of pod sucking bugs on Pigeon pea in the Warangal and Vikarabad districts of Telangana.